 To express your interest download the expression of interest form and return it to firstname.lastname@example.org.

-Expressions of interest can be submitted before funding arrangements are confirmed, but recruiting organisations must provide the RCP with an update on recruitment by 9 March 2020.
+Expressions of interest can be submitted before funding arrangements are confirmed, but recruiting organisations must provide the RCP with an update on recruitment.
 This is so any places which have not been recruited to can be reallocated to other organistions.

 Once you have expressed an interest, and recieved confirmation of your place your NHS organisation can start the recruitment process.
 The RCP can provide you with a sample job description and other useful documents, tailored to your local requirements.
 Should you wish to make significant changes to the job description, please discuss this with the RCP.

 Confirming appointment of your chief registrar